 The story of how this adoption began and what ultimately brought us to this point as a family is probably the longest story of my life.
 It starts in the summer of 2000 when I was knocking on doors while on my mission.
 We knocked on the door of this lady and she had the most adorable Chinese little girl, who was obviously adopted.
-She wasn't interested in talking about the church with us (who am I kidding, no one really was), but she was happy to talk about her adoption.
-I remember then thinking that I would one day like to do that.
-I would like to go to China and adopt a little girl or boy.
+She wasn't interested in talking about the church with us (who am I kidding, no one really was) but she was happy to talk about her adoption.
+I remember then thinking that I would one day like to do that, that I would like to go to China and adopt a little girl or boy.

 In November of 2003 my friend Heather found a deal to go to China.
-They had just gotten over the worst of SARS and no one wanted to to go China.
+They had just gotten over the worst of SARS and no one wanted to go there.
 The deal we found was 10 nights hotel plus airfare for $500.
 I still can't believe that price, and it was too good to pass up.
 I was almost officially engaged and didn't really want to leave Brent at the time, but I went.
 I thought I was crazy because I was going to a country with this disease, but I went anyway.
 I totally loved it.
 It surprised me.
 I had never thought I would ever really want to visit China, but I found it so beautiful.
 One day we went to the zoo in Beijing and we ran into several American families with their newly acquired Chinese babies.
 I was with Heather, who is even less scared of talking to people than I am, so we talked with many of them and I remember having this realization that I would one day be going to China to get my own child.
-Not a feeling that I would like to, but I feeling like I just would.
+Not a feeling that I would like to, but a feeling like I just would.
 When I left Shanghai at the end of the trip on a plane full of newly adopted children, I knew I would be back one day.

 Overall, I have always been open to adopting a child.
 I always felt like if we couldn't have kids I would prefer to put money towards a child that was already here on earth that needed a family vs. spending money trying to make my own baby.
 I didn't have to worry about that too much though because as soon as we started to try to have kids I got pregnant with Stella.
 I was absolutely terrified and not interested in that pregnancy at all.
 I mean, sometimes I would get excited or I would worry about her health, but I didn't think I wanted her.
 I wasn't surprised when she was born and I didn't really want anything to do with her.
 However, after two weeks or so we were bonded, and I was crazy in love.
 And even though I couldn't stand the thought of a second baby then, I was excited to think of having more adorable babies just like Stella.
 And here's the thing, I thought it would be so darn easy.